infsys-lab/privacy-glue/README.md

     $ pip install -r requirements.txt
     ```

-2. This repository requires a working installation of Git [`LFS`](https://git-lfs.github.com/) to access upstream task data.
+2. Install Git [`LFS`](https://git-lfs.github.com/) to access upstream task data.
 We utilized version `3.2.0` in our implementation.

-3. **Optional:** If you intend to develop this repository further, we recommend installing [`pre-commit`](https://github.com/pre-commit/pre-commit) to utilize local pre-commit hooks for various code-checks.
+3. **Optional:** To further develop this repository, install [`pre-commit`](https://github.com/pre-commit/pre-commit) to setup pre-commit hooks for code-checks.

 ## Initialization :fire:

-1. To prepare the necessary git submodules and data, execute:
+1. To prepare git submodules and data, execute:

     ```
     $ bash scripts/prepare.sh
     ```

-2. **Optional:** If you intend to further develop this repository, execute the following to initialize pre-commit hooks:
+2. **Optional:** To install pre-commit hooks for further development of this repository, execute:

     ```
     $ pre-commit install